Domestic Violence Family Law Attorney in Cedar Knolls Serving Throughout Essex, Middlesex & Union Counties

 The Law Offices of John B. D’Alessandro provides full-service, comprehensive family law representation in Union, Essex and Middlesex counties, including matters involving allegations of domestic violence.
 Whether in conjunction with a divorce or child custody dispute or as a stand-alone matter, Union family law attorney John D’Alessandro fights for the safety and protection of domestic violence victims and stands up for the reputation and rights of persons wrongly accused of domestic violence or abuse.

 A domestic violence complaint sometimes precedes or accompanies a divorce action in New Jersey.
 An act of violence or ongoing pattern of abuse may be a cause that leads to a divorce, or the filing of a petition may bring strong emotions and bitter disputes to the surface, where they erupt in violence or are misinterpreted as threatening.
 When they arise in a divorce, allegations of domestic violence may impact every aspect of the divorce, including child custody, child support, alimony and the division of property.
-John B. D’Alessandro provides compassionate and effective legal counsel in matters of domestic violence, acting quickly to keep victims and children safe or advocating for fair treatment of the accused.
+Domestic violence family law attorney John B. D’Alessandro provides compassionate and effective legal counsel in matters of domestic violence, acting quickly to keep victims and children safe or advocating for fair treatment of the accused.

 New Jersey Domestic Violence Law